 Sodium benzoate (E211) is another preservative used in a range of pet food products and products for human consumption.
 Cats appear to have a significantly lower tolerance for benzoic acid compared to rats and mice.
 At certain doses this preservative may be toxic to cats.

 To minimise risks associated with preservatives the following precautions may be taken by pet owners:

 - Choose high quality premium commercial foods (including wet food) that comply with the Australian Standard for Manufacturing and Marketing of Pet Food AS5812:2017.

-- Ensure any raw meat/raw meaty bone products offered are human-grade only – You may wish to obtain these products from your local butcher, where appropriate legislation usually affords protection against the use of preservatives in human-grade meat products.
+- Ensure any raw meat products offered are human-grade only – You may wish to obtain these products from your local butcher, where appropriate legislation usually affords protection against the use of preservatives in human-grade meat products.
 However, avoid human-grade sausages, sausage meats and cooked manufactured meats as they can contain sulphites.

 - Feed a varied diet.

 - Talk to your vet for more information.